 Hardships in Attending Jury Duty

-- If this is a difficult time for you to attend at the courthouse because of your employment, business, schooling, vacation, or personal circumstances, you may ask to be excused from jury duty, or to have your jury duty deferred to a later date.
+- If this is a difficult time for you to attend at the courthouse because of your employment, business, schooling, vacation, illness, medical treatment or condition, or other personal circumstances, you may ask to be excused from jury duty, or to have your jury duty deferred to a later date.
 You must immediately make this request in writing to the court office and explain the nature of your difficulty.
 You must provide any available documentation that supports your request.
 Your request will be considered by a judge.